How to Buy a Handgun in Canada: Regulatory and Procedural Steps

 - Submit your application for a Possession and Acquisition Licence to the RCMP with an $80 fee and a professional photo.

-- Pass background and reference checks to get a licence card.
+- Wait for police to run background checks, reference checks and to contact your partner or spouse.
+If you pass all those, you should get a licence card.
 This typically takes about 2 months.

 - Then pass daily background checks to keep the licence.